simpeg/simpeg/README.md

-simpegem
+simpegEM
 ========

-A electromagnetic forward modelling and inversion package for SimPEG.
+A electromagnetic forward modeling and inversion package for SimPEG.